openstack/zaqar/README.rst

 Running a local Zaqar server with MongoDB
 -----------------------------------------

 **Note:** These instructions are for running a local instance of Zaqar and not all of these steps are required.
-It is assumed you have `MongoDB`_ installed and running.
+It is assumed you have `MongoDB`_ and `tox` (see "Running tests" section below) installed and running.

 1. From your home folder create the ``~/.zaqar`` folder and clone the repo::